szarkii/linux-utils/README.md

 ## shred-all

 Wrapper for a `shred`.
 Allows to shred whole dictionaries recursively.
+Could also show the progress of shredding the files.

 **Technology**: bash

+## concat-video

+Concatenate two or more video files.

+**Technology**: bash

+**Dependencies**: ffmpeg